The Shadow Highway

 In 2004 an Oklahoma Bureau of Investigations analyst discovered a crime pattern along the Interstate 40 corridor between Oklahoma and Mississippi.
 Subsequently, The Federal Bureau of Investigations (F.B.I.) started the Highway Serial Killings Initiative.
 They discovered over 500 bodies of women along the interstate highway system with more than 200 potential suspects, a trail of bloodshed that coats the heartland.
 The Devil’s Road is a serialized novel based on this horrific discovery.

-A beam cuts across the roadside illuminating a loose flap of yellow, “DO NOT CROSS,” police tape.
+A beam cuts across the roadside, illuminating a loose flap of yellow, “DO NOT CROSS,” police tape.
 Sam grabs it and ties it back to a stake in the ground.
 The headlights from her cruiser light up the hillside.
-She walks to the hilltop where earlier today she stood next to a dead body.
+She walks to the hilltop where, earlier today, she stood next to a dead body.

 Sliding the flashlight between her cheek and shoulder, she pokes through the rags in the bag with her ballpoint pen.
 They are stained a dark maroon color, the color of blood.
-At the bottom there’s a receipt.
+At the bottom, there’s a receipt.

 Sam puts on a pair of gloves and reaches into the bag to pull out the receipt.
-There were four items purchased, a bundle of shop towels, hydraulic fluid, an egg salad sandwich, and a pack of Camel cigarettes.
+There were four items purchased: a bundle of shop towels, hydraulic fluid, an egg salad sandwich, and a pack of Camel Wide cigarettes.
 The receipt is from the Ole’ 64 Truck Stop.
 It was paid in cash.

 If you enjoyed this week’s issue then refer a friend and win cool prizes!